 It’s a nasty, nasty video, filled with prison sex and four-letter words.
 So we were surprised to see Chevrolet and Diet Coke listed.
 She is apparently creative director for Polaroid, so that product placement makes sense.

 The video is partly set in a prison; so the low-class food like Wonder Bread fits.
 Though it is odd that the Wonder Bread appears in a sequence where Gaga does a mass poisoning!
 It’s all so over the top, it’s hard to get to offended by it, but its a dangerous area for brands.
-Virgin can get away with edgy, but most brands can’t.
+Virgin may be able to get away with edgy, but most brands shouldn’t.

 The other question.
 Does Gaga have to “declare” all of this to the FTC, now that “bloggers” and other media folk have to fess up if they get freebie products or promotional fees for a placement?
 Some of the placements:

 4:15: Virgin Mobile (again).

 4:24: HP Envy ‘Beats Limited Editon’ laptop from Monster.

 Gaga had more of a luxury spin in another video, with brands like Parrot by Philippe Starck, Burberry, Nintendo Wii, Alexander McQueen and White Safari Carrera glasses.